eclipsesource/jsonforms/packages/vanilla/Styles.md

 - control &rightarrow; id for the whole control
 - control.label &rightarrow; id for the label of control
 - input.description &rightarrow; id for the description of control

 ## Example of styling id contributions
+You can either contribute all styles yourself or adapt an existing style definition.

+### Define all styles from scratch
+If you want to define all styles yourself, you can hand them into JsonForms's store.

 ```typescript
 import { vanillaStyles } from '../src/util';
 import { stylingReducer } from '../src/reducers';